theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing.md

-To avoid possible restrictions for table extractions or to use other Xtract extraction types, you need to adjust several settings in the SAP system or use the Z-function modules/ABAP Framework of Theobald Software.
+To avoid possible restrictions for table extractions or to use other Xtract extraction types, you need to adjust several settings in the SAP system or use the Z-function modules of Theobald Software.

-The following section gives an overview of the installation of custom function modules/ABAP framework and customization of the SAP System.
+The following section gives an overview of the installation of custom function modules and customization of the SAP System.

 ### Custom Function Modules / ABAP Framework on SAP System

 The Custom function modules/ABAP framework are delivered as a part of Theobald Software products.
 The custom function modules/ABAP Framework can be installed using the transport requests.
-The following components require installation of a custom function module/ABAP framework in SAP:
+The following components require installation of a custom function module in SAP:

 - **Table**: For most tasks, the installation of an ABAP framework is recommended or required.
 Refer to [Custom function module for table extraction](./sap-customizing/custom-function-module-for-table-extraction).
 - **Report**: The installation of a custom function module is required, refer to [Install Report Custom Function Module](./sap-customizing/install-report-custom-function-module).